jtmoon79/goto_http_redirect_server/README.md

     Redirects:
       One or more required.
 May be passed multiple times.

-      --from-to from to     A redirection pair of "from path" and "to URL" fields.
+      --from-to from to     A single redirection of "from path" and "to URL" fields.
 For example, --from-to "/hr" "http://human-
                             resources.mycorp.local/login"
       --redirects REDIRECTS_FILES
                             File of redirection information.
-Within a file, is one entry per line.
+Within a file, is one redirection entry per line.
 An entry is four fields using tab character for field separator.
-The four entry fields
-                            are: "from path", "to URL", "added by user", and "added on datetime" separated by a tab.
+The four entry fields are: "from path", "to URL", "added by user", and "added on datetime" separated by a tab.

     Network Options:
       --ip IP, -i IP        IP interface to listen on.
 Defaults to 127.0.0.1 .
       --port PORT, -p PORT  IP port to listen on.
 Defaults to 80 .

-    Miscellaneous:
+    Miscellaneous Options:
       --status-path STATUS_PATH
                             Override status page path.
 This is the page that dumps information about the process and loaded redirects.